Please select a partnership to see additional information:

 - Parental attitude and ability to protect their child;

-- Arrangements to protect the victim and other children, especially where the victim and alleged perpetrator are in the same household or school class;
+- Arrangements to protect the victim and other children, especially where the victim and alleged abuser are in the same household or school class.
+Also protect other family members not in the household and peer groups outside of school.

 - Whether there is suspicion that the alleged abuser has also been abused;